How do you make kombucha?

 Where do I store kombucha?

-How long does kombucha last?
+How long does kombucha keep?